 Unsalted butter

-Use good quality, room-temperature butter for the best flavour.
-Unsalted butter is ideal so you can control the saltiness.
-You can use salted butter as well, just omit the salt the recipe calls for.
+Use good-quality, room-temperature butter for the best flavour and texture.
+Unsalted is ideal so you can control the salt, but if using salted butter, just skip the added salt.

 Icing sugar

-- Icing sugar also contains corn starch which absorbs moisture, resulting in shortbread that is tender on the inside yet still crisp on the outside.
+It also contains cornstarch, which absorbs moisture, resulting in cookies that are crisp on the outside and tender inside.

 Cocoa powder